Medicare Observation vs. Inpatient Status Denied

 - Higher out-of-pocket costs.
 Observation is covered under Medicare Part B, which means you may owe a 20% coinsurance for every service, plus the cost of each drug given during your stay.
 Self-administered drugs during observation are NOT covered by Part B at all.

 - No skilled nursing facility (SNF) coverage.
-Medicare only covers SNF care if you had a qualifying inpatient hospital stay of at least 3 consecutive days.
+Medicare only covers SNF care if you had a qualifying inpatient hospital stay of at least 3 consecutive days (Medicare.gov).
 Time spent on observation does not count toward those 3 days.
-This can leave you responsible for the full cost of rehab or nursing care — often $350 to $600 per day or more.
+This can leave you responsible for the full private-pay cost of rehab or nursing care, which can be substantial.

 What you’ll owe depends on your coverage:

 - Original Medicare with Medigap Plan N: You pay small copays for some services ($20 for office visits, up to $50 for ER).
-Part B coinsurance is mostly covered.
+Part B coinsurance is otherwise covered in full.

 - Original Medicare with no supplement: You owe the full 20% Part B coinsurance on all services, plus the cost of self-administered drugs.
 This can add up to thousands.